Understanding the rheology of kaolinite clay suspensions using Bayesian inference: Introduction

-The interplay of thixotropy and viscoelasticity also lead to hysteresis behavior \cite{Divoux_PRL_2013,Puisto_PRE_2015,Fielding_SM_2017,Fielding_JOR_2020,Mckinley_PRL_2019}.
+The interplay of thixotropy and viscoelasticity also leads to hysteresis behavior \cite{Divoux_PRL_2013,Puisto_PRE_2015,Fielding_SM_2017,Fielding_JOR_2020,Mckinley_PRL_2019}.
 A common procedure to identify such behavior is by sweeping the shear rate (or shear stress) downward and upward over a prescribed range \cite{Divoux_PRL_2013,Fielding_SM_2017}, which produces hysteresis loops in stress versus shear rate flow curves.
-Large amplitude oscillatory shear (LAOS) rheology can also identify hysteresis behavior \cite{Ewoldt_JOR_2008,Ewoldt_JOR_2013,Blackwell_JNNFM_2014,Blackwell_JNNFM_2016,Wagner_JOR_2016,SARogers_PRL_2019,SARogers_PNAS_2020}.
+This phenomenon is termed rheological hysteresis and has been widely reported in soft glassy materials such as clay, cement, and mud suspensions \cite{Beris_JNNFM_2002,Divoux_PRL_2013,Puisto_PRE_2015,Fielding_JOR_2020,Mckinley_PRL_2019,Divoux_Soft_Matt_2011,Fourmentin_Acta_2015, perret_1996_thixotropic,jeong_2015_thixotropic, labanda_2005_influence}.
+One way to quantify rheological hysteresis is by calculating the area enclosed by the hysteresis loops, i.e., hysteresis area \cite{Divoux_Soft_Matt_2011,Divoux_PRL_2013,Fielding_SM_2017,Mckinley_PRL_2019,Jamali_JoR_2022,Joshi_ArXiv_2022}.
+Since the rheological hysteresis depends on the magnitude and time step of the applied shear, the non-monotonic dependence of the hysteresis area as a function of time step can be used to infer the material’s intrinsic relaxation time scale \cite{Divoux_PRL_2013,Fielding_SM_2017,Mckinley_PRL_2019,Jamali_JoR_2022}.
+While such time scale has been associated with thixotropy, recent numerical simulations also observe the non-monotonic dependence of hysteresis area in purely viscoelastic materials \cite{Joshi_ArXiv_2022}.
+Theoretically, the intrinsic time scales in materials that exhibit rheological hysteresis was studied using a fluidity model and the soft glassy rheology (SGR) model, which reproduce similar hysteresis behavior observed in the experimental systems \cite{Puisto_PRE_2015,Fielding_SM_2017}.
+Alternatively, large amplitude oscillatory shear (LAOS) method is also reported in the literature to characterize the rheological hysteresis \cite{Ewoldt_JOR_2008,Ewoldt_JOR_2013,Blackwell_JNNFM_2014,Blackwell_JNNFM_2016,Wagner_JOR_2016,SARogers_PRL_2019,SARogers_PNAS_2020}.
 Despite the advances in rheological models and measurements, it remains challenging to fit constitutive models to the experimental flow curves obtained from steady shear or LAOS, due to the model complexity and numerous fitting parameters.
 Therefore, common model fitting approaches often apply statistical methods such as Bayesian inference \cite{Ewoldt_JOR_2015} and neural networks \cite{Jamali_JOR_2021,Jamali_SciRep_2021,Jamali_SoftMatt_2022,Jamali_PNAS_2022}.